uutils/uutils.github.io/content/reviews.md

   tracked with `remaining-gnu-error.py`) should not go backwards; a compatibility fix should ideally add the now-passing test.
 Error messages and exit codes should match GNU, checked with `LANG=C` (except for locale bugs).
+- If the GNU test suite passes but you still found a behavior difference, that is a gap in their coverage: please contribute the missing test upstream to GNU to improve their test suite.
 - **It updates docs, help and translations.** A new option or behavior should also update the `--help` text, the documentation, the generated man pages, and at least the English `locales/en-US.ftl` strings.